Most U.S. COVID-19 vaccines go idle as New York, Florida move to penalize hospitals

 But medical experts worry that the emergence of a more communicable variant could accelerate a months-long surge of infections and hospitalizations already straining U.S. healthcare systems to their limits.

-The U.S. death toll has climbed to well over 350,000 out of more than 20 million known infections to date, with the fatality rate averaging 2,600-plus lives every 24 hours over the past week.
+The U.S. death toll has climbed to well over 350,000 out of more than 20 million known infections, with the fatality rate averaging 2,600-plus lives every 24 hours over the past week.

 The staggering human toll, together with an upending of daily social life and a stifling of economic activity, has made the slower-than-expected uptake of available vaccines all the more vexing to authorities.

-Some of the problem has been attributed to widespread distrust of immunizations, even among some healthcare workers, owing in part to the record speed with which COVID-19 vaccines were developed and approved 11 months after the virus emerged in the United States.
+Medical authorities have confronted widespread distrust of immunization safety, even among some healthcare workers, owing in part to the record speed with which COVID-19 vaccines were developed and approved 11 months after the virus emerged in the United States.

-But some U.S. officials also have cited a lack of adequate planning and logistical glitches in launching the most ambitious mass inoculation campaign in the nation’s history.
+But some U.S. officials also have cited organizational glitches in launching the most ambitious mass inoculation campaign in the nation’s history in the year-end holiday season.

+“The logistics of getting it going into the people who want it is really the issue,” the leading U.S. infectious disease specialist, Dr Anthony Fauci, told MSNBC.
+“We’re not where we want to be.
+No doubt about that.
+“I don’t think we can blame it all on vaccine hesitancy.”

-The federal government has distributed more than 15 million vaccine doses to states and territories across the country, but only around 4.5 million have been administered so far, according to data from the U.S. Centers for Disease Control and Prevention (CDC) released on Monday.
+The federal government has distributed more than 15 million vaccine doses to states and territories across the country, but only about 4.5 million have been administered, the CDC reported.

 Those figures put the government far short of its goal of vaccinating 20 million people by the end of 2020, although officials said they expected the rollout would pick up significantly this month.

-“We have go to do better, and we are going to keep doing better, and I promise you, you will see in the next two weeks numbers increase substantially,” Surgeon General Jerome Adams told CBS News in an interview.
+“We have got to do better, and we are going to keep doing better, Surgeon General Jerome Adams told CBS News in an interview, adding he expected dramatic improvements over the next two weeks.

 “Instead of fining hospitals, why not give them more resources to do this, more money, more staffing?” he said in a telephone interview.